If you click on a link and make a purchase we may receive a small commission. Read our editorial policy.

 While the One Piece anime has plenty of flashback episodes, it can be very confusing to try to skip back and forth between episodes of the anime.
 That’s why it is usually better to watch it in release order, which removes the need to jump back and forth.
 Besides, much of the dramatic tension comes from watching the story unfold slowly.

-Here is the release order for One Piece, complete with the TV specials and OVAs.
+Here is the release order for the anime incarnation of One Piece, complete with the TV specials and OVAs.

 • One Piece: Defeat Him!
 The Pirate Ganzack!
 OVA (1998) Note that this is OVA was produced before the original anime run of One Piece and therefore has a very different animation style and a completely different cast.